Sunday, July 28, 2024

 r evidence.

-Reliable records (i.e., records other than trees) showing the names of children of Thomas and Priscilla are unknown except for a single item that has been ignored or overlooked—the Affidavit of Decease form in Thomas’s Franklin County probate file.
-That record names only William, Harper, Alexander, Thomas, and B. P. (Braxton Parrish) as his children.
+Reliable records (i.e., records other than trees) showing the names of children of Thomas and Priscilla are unknown except for a single item that has been ignored or overlooked—the Affidavit of Decease record in Thomas’s Franklin County probate file.
+That document names only William, Harper, Alexander, Thomas, and B. P. (Braxton Parrish) as his children.
 Perhaps James was omitted because he was the signatory.
 John’s name is struck out, as might be expected since he was likely deceased by the date of Thomas’s death.
 And there appears to have been a “Samuel,” who’s name is also struck out but about whom nothing is known.
 Missing are Robert, Noah, Nancy, Joseph, and Peter, all good candidates for being Thomas’s children, candidates who were still living at the time of his death.
 Are these five people (six if we include James) not Thomas’s children?
 A huge number of family historians believe otherwise.
 And the 1830 census indicates that Thomas had many more children (possibly twelve) than just the six (including crossed-out John) listed in the Affidavit of Death.
 But all may not have been his.
 He could have taken in children from deceased relatives.
 And, of course, many children may have died before being named in later records.
 As one Illinois historian has written, on the 19th-century Illinois frontier

 Death was a constant, if unwelcome, companion.